wandagb/StudyBuddy/README.md

 ```
 For the database key (DB_URI) please email: studybuddycs35L@gmail.com

-You can make secret anything you'd like.
-Ex: 1234
+You can make SECRET anything you'd like.
+Ex: ILoveCS35L

 Execute the build script that initializes the client and server in the terminal:
 ```bash